hogehuga/epss-db/README.md

 I want to analyze EPSS, but I don't need to use SIEM, so I wanted something that could be analyzed using SQL.
 We thought it was important to first implement something simple and have it widely used.

+And The KEV catalog is now also included in the database.
+I think the range of use will be further expanded by combining it with EPSS's cveID.

 An environment where Docker can be executed is required.

 # System configuration